Xiaofeng-Tan/MGBOD/README.md

 cd main
 python main.py
 ```
-The result will save in the folder ./results.
+The result will be saved in the folder ./results.

 ## **Modules**
 This project contains the following important modules: